trackit/mam-on-eks/README.md

 ## Helm Chart Setup

-This setup is done also by terraform when it finishes deploying EKS.
+This setup is automatically handled by Terraform after it completes the deployment of EKS.
-Though if necessary you can deploy it using a helm client and the `kubeconfig`  for the cluster.
+However, if needed, you can manually deploy it using a Helm client along with the kubeconfig file for the cluster.

-Here goes the steps.
+Below are the steps to follow:
 ### Steps to Deploy

 1. The necessary files are located in the `phraseanet/helm/charts` folder.